 - Aurally identify repertoire and supporting detail — Excuse me?
 Can I even do this?
 LOL

 This is a real list — I am not exaggerating.
 I listed things my daughter did not know.
 All of the things on the list have not been taught yet.
 She is actually doing exceptionally well.
 They have benchmarks and she has passed all of them.
-She knows more than she “has to” in every category that has been taught.
+She knows more than she “has to” in every category that has been taught so far.
 Smart kid.
-If I could get her to stop talking and pay more attention, I will have achieved something great.
+If I could get her to stop talking and pay more attention…

 I am thinking, “are they really supposed to know all of this by the end of the year?”
 Yep.
 I am dying to see how much more she learns.
 I think it is great they are pushing the kids.
 I am just surprised how much they are “required” to know.

 They start doing state tests in 3rd grade and I am nervous.
 I don’t remember ever being scared of those state tests and I never failed one.
 Now, they start telling us about the tests in kindergarten.
 I don’t know about other states, but this is how they do it in NYC.
 I always felt NYC pushed the kids further than other places.
 I moved to Long Island in Junior High School and I knew more than every single person in my class.
 I passed every test with flying colors and the teachers and the kids were getting tired of my ass in class.
 I kept answering all the questions and raising my hands all damn day.
 I learned everything the year before.
 The teacher started skipping over me.
 They said “lets give the other students a chance to answer.”
 When the other kids didn’t know shit, they came back to me.
 They pretty much rolled their eyes at this Brooklyn girl.
 What ever.
 There were only like 2 or 3 black kids in the class; maybe 20 in the school.
 I was not about to look like a dummy — Sorry JACK.